icons8/lunacy-docs/docs/interface.md

 #### [Layout grid](#layout-grid)

-You can apply layout grids only to [artboards](#artboards).
-If you have several artboards on a page, you can toggle on and off the display of layout grids for all or individually for each artboard.
-Also, each artboard can have its own settings of the layout grid (see the demo below).
+You can apply layout grids only to [frames](#frames).
+If you have several frames on a page, you can toggle on and off the display of layout grids for all or individually for each frame.
+Also, each frame can have its own settings of the layout grid (see the demo below).

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/interface-layoutgridplaceholder.png" height="auto"><source src="/public/interface-layoutgridvid.mp4" type="video/mp4"></video>